FarragoFiction/SBURBSimulator/javascripts/v2.0/README.txt

 Multiple people have requested character names.
 Okay.
 Consider this.
 Cons are that it would get rid of the genericness of the characters, which I kind of like.
 But adding dialog and quirks already does that.

 Shit.
 I'd have to pick genders.
 I don't want to care about things like "maids are always girls".
+And holy heck: PRONOUNS.
+I HATE THOSE THINGS.
+Why does english have so many different pronouns?
+Bluh.
+"They" is so much easier for a sim like this.
+Maybe I'll just call people by their chat handle initials and ignore picking real names.
+Even if I add hair to sprites, it'll be genderless.

 ...
 ...